Percival Keene: Piracy and the Slave Trade

 The transatlantic slave trade became a lucrative business around the eighteenth and nineteenth centuries, and the trade's profits began to attract the interest of pirates.
 Because of this, many pirates at this time were also slavers.
-Due to shifting attitudes towards slavery, the British parliament passed the Slave Trade Act of 1807 which abolished the slave trade.
-They backed this up with another act in 1834 which specified that anyone who offended the 1807 law would be tried under existing British laws against piracy and sentenced to death.
+Due to shifting attitudes towards slavery, the British parliament passed the Slave Trade Act 1807 which abolished the slave trade.
+They backed this up with another act of Parliament in 1834 which specified that anyone who offended the 1807 law would be tried under existing British laws against piracy and sentenced to death.
 Despite the redefinition of slavery as a form of piracy, many Caribbean pirate captains welcomed runaway slaves, who made up "as much as one-third of some pirate crews."
 The revolts aboard slave ships La Amistad (1839) and Creole (1841) challenged new definitions of piracy.
 Slave traders were legally defined as pirates but, according to Sarah Ficke, "rebellious slaves from the Amistad and Creole were referred to by some newspapers not only as 'murderers' but also as 'pirates.'"
 There is no evidence that Marryat knew of the Amistad or Creole, but they were reported on by many British newspapers right around the publication of Percival Keene.